m0ose/asx/docs/Patch.md

 > `patchAtDirectionAndDistance (direction, distance)`

-Return the patch at the given direction and distance from this patch.
+Return the patch at the given direction, in radians, and distance, in patchSize units, from this patch.

 > `sprout (num = 1, breed = this.model.turtles, initFcn = (turtle) => {})`